e0426051/ip/docs/README.md

 ### 1.
 Q1: How do I ensure my tasks are saved even if my storage fails (e.g. HDD failure)?

 A1: Please backup duke.txt and place it at the same directory as the duke program.
+Do take note to `cd` to said directory in terminal before running duke so that duke recognizes the presence of the file.

 ### 2.
 Q2: I marked a task as done by mistake.
 Can I undo it?